semico6/blog/_posts/2020-01-17-linux-keyboard-shortcuts.md

-Alt+D | Cut next word | cut the word following the cursor Ctrl+Y | Paste recent text | Past most recently cut text Alt+Y | Paste earlier text | Rotate back to previously cut text and paste it Ctrl+C | Delete whole line | Delete the entier line
+Alt+D | Cut next word | cut the word following the cursor Ctrl+Y | Paste recent text | Past most recently cut text Alt+Y | Paste earlier text | Rotate back to previously cut text and paste it Ctrl+C | Delete whole line | Delete the entire line

 ## Command-line completion
 **Command, alias, or function:** If the text you type begins with regular characters, the shell tries to complete the text with a command, alias, or function name.